 What is the Maintenance Fee?

 The common area fee, or CAM fee, is a monthly maintenance fee paid by every owner of a unit in a condominium development.
-It is calculated based upon the square metres of each individual unit.
+The fee is calculated based upon the square metres of each individual unit, so owners with larger units pay more than owner with smaller units in the same estate.

-In Phuket the common area fee in condominium developments ranges between 40 and 70 Baht per square metre per month, with the average being 50 Baht.
+In Phuket the common area fee in condominium developments ranges between 40 and 80 Baht per square metre per month, with the average being around 50 Baht for a well-managed property.
+You might be tempted to go for a property with a low maintenace fee, but you might want to read our article on cheap condos in Phuket why that might not be the best idea.

 Let’s say you own a 60 square metre condo in Patong with a common area fee of 50 Baht per square metre per month.
 Your monthly fee is calculated as follows: